 We searched several major publication databases including CAB, FSTA, Agricola, AGRIS, Academic Search Premier, PubMed, Google Scholar, etc, with search terms such as residues, shells, hulls, pruning, skins, fractionation, antioxidants, phenolics, flavanoids, absorbent/absorption, filtration, gasification, pyrolysis, combustion, co-firing, activated carbons, etc. More than 450 scientific and technical papers and reports covering periods from 1947 to 2010 were found.
-A breakdown of key categories is shown in Table 1.
-A breakdown bibliography (in addition to the cited reference list) is also attached as Appendix 1.
-The categorization is not meant to be very strict and some overlapping exists among them.
+A breakdown of the key categories is shown in Table 1. categorization is not meant to be very strict and some overlapping exists among them.
 As you can see, the majority of work is on extraction and use of antioxidants and making of activated carbons.
-There isn't much on energy uses of almond residues.
+There is not much on energy uses of almond residues.
 Hulls and skins are mainly for fractionation, extraction and recovery of valuable compounds while most of shells and pruning are used for making activated carbons, and some for combustion, pyrolysis, and gasification.
 From the information accessible to us, we are not aware of any large scale commercial conversion operations in the US.